Fourqua/Roblox-Development-Toolkit/HealthBar/README.md

 ## Troubleshooting

-**Bar isn't showing up**
+**Bar isn't showing**
 Make sure the script is a `LocalScript` in `StarterPlayerScripts`, not a regular `Script`.

+**Two health bars showing**
+Roblox has a default health bar built in.
+Go to `StarterGui` and delete or disable the default `Health` ScreenGui.

-**Bar stays on screen when dead**
+**Bar doesn't reset on respawn**
-This is default Roblox behavior on respawn.
-The script reconnects automatically when the character respawns — if it persists, make sure `ResetOnSpawn` isn't interfering with your game's respawn setup.
+The script reconnects automatically on `CharacterAdded` — make sure `ResetOnSpawn` hasn't been changed elsewhere.

-**Health number shows decimals**
-Roblox's `HealthChanged` can fire with float values.
-The script uses `math.floor` to keep it clean — adjust to `math.round` if you prefer rounding.

-**Bar overlaps other HUD elements**
-Adjust the `Position` of the `Container` frame inside the script.
-The default sits at the bottom center — move it anywhere using `UDim2`.

 ---

 ## Notes

-- No dependencies — drop it in and it works with any game
+- No dependencies — drop it in and it works
-- Automatically reconnects on character respawn
-- Roblox's default health bar is still active — disable it in `StarterGui` by setting `ShowDevelopmentGui` to false, or remove the `Health` `ScreenGui` from `StarterGui`
-- The bar works with any `MaxHealth` value, not just 100
+- Works with any `MaxHealth` value, not just 100
+- Automatically reconnects on respawn